franciscop/umbrella/jquery.md

 });
 ```

-UmbrellaJS provides the actually processed node as first argument to the called function, [see the documentation for .each()](https://umbrellajs.com/documentation#each).
+Umbrella provides the actually processed node as first argument to the called function, [see the documentation for .each()](https://umbrellajs.com/documentation#each).

 As a bonus you get the node count as second argument, so you don't have count it yourself in case you need to know: